One of several papers on recruitment and selection

 As Employees in Their Own Company

-Alternatively, the local workers could form themselves into a local company and enter a business-to-business agreement with the UK company.
-This would apply too if there was only one worker - depending on the local law, they may be able to be a sole-trader[1].
-Trade would be at arms length but here the local company (as sole-trader) would be responsible for its own administration and accounting to local tax authorities.
+Alternatively, local workers could form a local firm and enter a business-to-business agreement with the UK firm.
+This applies even if there was only one worker - depending on local laws, they may be a sole-trader[1].
+Trade would be separate, but the local firm would handle administration and reporting to local tax authorities.

-In this case the UK company would lose operational control.
-The downside is that the owners of both companies would expect their firms to make profits - so profit would be taken twice.
+The UK company would lose operational control.
+And local owners would expect profits, so potentially profit would be taken twice.

-This route has possibly the lowest administration costs, though taxes and other local costs incurred by the employees' firm would be incorporated in the price charged so the overall costs would likely be similar to other approaches.
+This route has low administration costs, but taxes and other local costs would be included in the price of goods and services.
+But overall costs would likely be similar to other approaches.

 As Employees of an Umbrella Organisation

-And in some countries, there are laws against 'passing off' - claiming to represent the UK company while being employed by the umbrella.
+In some countries, there are laws against ‘passing off’ - claiming to represent the UK firm while being employed by the umbrella.

-Our recent work suggests that there is a tendency for local tax authorities to close umbrella companies down - because they obscure the profits made by all parties, they are considered by many as a mechanism for tax avoidance.
-For example, the Ministry of Employment and Social Security in Spain has taken action to block the activities of one major umbrella, Fidelis Factu Sociedad Cooperativa, for breach of the Estatuto del trabajo autónomo or Self Employment Law of 2007.
+Local tax authorities have forced closure of umbrella companies because they obscure profits and are considered tax avoidance mechanisms.
+For example, the Ministry of Employment and Social Security in Spain blocked the activities of a major umbrella company for breach of the Self Employment Law of 2007.

-UK firms should also consider how they will arrange visas, in the event that foreigners must emigrate to the country where they want to start operations.
-A good example is the UAE (where 85% of workers are immigrants).
-In many cases, the umbrella company can't make the arguments to the visa authorities - it must be the UK company as principal.
+UK firms may need to consider visa arrangements if foreigners must emigrate to start operations.
+For instance, Indian workers in the UAE (where 85% of workers are immigrants) exemplifies this.
+There the umbrella company can’t make the arguments to visa authorities.
+It must be the UK firm as principal.

-All these approaches have benefits and risks and need to be investigated in full considering the country involved.
-The attractiveness of the approach will depend on the terms and conditions agreed with the umbrella organisation and whether the UK company must employ to build its reputation.
+Each approach has benefits and risks, requiring thorough investigation considering the country involved.
+The attractiveness depends on the terms and conditions with the umbrella organisation and whether the UK firm must employ locally to build its local reputation.

-By employing the foreign worker through an intermediary, the UK company has no direct control over their workers.
+By using an intermediary, the UK firm loses direct control of its workers.

 Employee and employer as one

-The local tax authorities go after the employee since the employer is off-shore.
+In such cases, the local tax authorities may target the employee since the employer is offshore.

-But there is another option that’s emerged from some countries.
-And it has the same outcome as above.
+But another option is emerging in some countries.
+It has the same outcome as above.

-If a UK national were to be ‘employed’ by an American firm, the UK HMRC offers the ability to register the employee as both employer and employee, registering the US firm at the employee’s home office or other registered address.
-That means that the employee is liable for both employer and employee taxes, requiring payment into the employee's accounts of both employer and employee tax funds for onward payment.
+If a UK national is ‘employed’ in the UK by an American firm, The UK's HMRC can register the employee as both employer and employee.
+The tax authority would register the US firm at the employee’s home office or other registered address.
+The employee would, with their agreement, be liable for both employer and employee taxes.

-The employee must, by all our previous arguments, be employed under local employment law.
-But the employer is the employee on behalf of a foreign entity outside of the local jurisdiction.
-Confusing.
+The employee must be employed under local employment law, but the employer is a foreign entity outside the jurisdiction.

-The ownership of their work will depend on local laws.
-It may be, as we note elsewhere, that the employer must seek a separate transfer of copyright and invention agreement.
-Sometimes, the employer only gets rights to use the work, rather than own it.
+The ownership of the employee’s work depends on local laws.
+The employer may have to seek a separate copyright and invention agreement to own the work.
+In some countries the employer only get rights to use the work.

-Possibly the biggest issue is that the employee may remain liable for historic employer payments and errors even after they leave the firm.
+The biggest issue is that the employee may remain liable for historic employer payments and errors even after leaving the firm.

-This route needs careful analysis.
-It may be favoured by a local accountant because it appears simple from a tax perspective.
-Employment of foreign workers is much more than just how they get paid without ending up in jail.
+This route requires careful analysis.
+It may be favoured by a local accountant due to its tax simplicity, but employment of foreign workers involves more than just payments.

 Issues